buttermilk-crypto/b2/bracket-properties/src/test/resources/ibmresbundle/README.md

-based on IBM example code, but redone using native2ascii.exe from JDK
+started as IBM example code, but actually the files are redone using Google translate and native2ascii.exe from JDK.
+The words might actually be gibberish to a native speaker.

 command: